Content Creators

 About #

-In accordance with the initial DAO proposal for Linked Wearables (previously called: Third Party Wearables) and the last approved Draft Proposal with final definitions , this document will serve as documentation to cover all the relevant details around the Linked Wearables feature.
+In accordance with the initial DAO proposal for Linked Wearables (previously called: Third Party Wearables), the Draft Proposal with final definitions and the Linked Wearables Redesign proposal , this document will serve as documentation to cover all the relevant details around the Linked Wearables feature.

-This document is mostly oriented for representatives of Third Parties that want to give their communities the ability to wear their NFTs as wearables when strolling through Decentraland.
+This document is mostly oriented for representatives of NFT communities that want to give their users the ability to represent their NFTs as wearables when strolling through Decentraland.

 What are Linked Wearables? #

-Linked Wearables do not exist inside traditional wearable collections, have no rarity, and can not be sold in primary or secondary markets.
-They are only in-world representations mapped to external NFTs by a Third Party.
+Linked Wearables do not exist inside traditional wearable collections (they belong to a special type of collection), have no rarity, and can not be sold in primary or secondary markets.
+They are only in-world representations linked to external NFTs.

 Imagine that you have an NFT project called ‘Cryptojackets’ where every NFT is a different kind of 2D jacket and you want your users to have a 3D representation of their jacket in their Decentraland backpack.
-Linked Wearables will allow you to submit 3D representations of your NFTs inside Decentraland.
+Linked Wearables allows you to submit 3D representations of your NFTs as wearables in Decentraland.
 There is no need to mint a new token, and your current NFT project will have a new out-of-the-box feature to offer!

 Creating a Linked Wearable Collection #